samuelbalogh/aws-cert-dva-c01/README.md

 Maintain object copies under different ownership—Regardless of who owns the source object you can tell Amazon S3 to change replica ownership to the AWS account that owns the destination bucket.
 This is referred to as the owner override option.
 You might use this option restrict access to object replicas.

+### Policies

+By default, all Amazon S3 resources—buckets, objects, and related subresources (for example, lifecycle configuration and website configuration)—are private: only the resource owner, an AWS account that created it, can access the resource.
+The resource owner can optionally grant access permissions to others by writing an access policy.

+Amazon S3 offers access policy options broadly categorized as resource-based policies and user policies.
+Access policies you attach to your resources (buckets and objects) are referred to as resource-based policies.
+For example, bucket policies and access control lists (ACLs) are resource-based policies.
+You can also attach access policies to users in your account.
+These are called user policies.
+You may choose to use resource-based policies, user policies, or some combination of these to manage permissions to your Amazon S3 resources.

+Bucket policy and user policy are two of the access policy options available for you to grant permission to your Amazon S3 resources.
+Both use JSON-based access policy language.

+### Amazon S3 access control lists (ACLs)

+ACLs enable you to manage access to buckets and objects.
+Each bucket and object has an ACL attached to it as a subresource.
+It defines which AWS accounts or groups are granted access and the type of access.
+When a request is received against a resource, Amazon S3 checks the corresponding ACL to verify that the requester has the necessary access permissions.

+When you create a bucket or an object, Amazon S3 creates a default ACL that grants the resource owner full control over the resource.

 ### MFA

 You can enforce the MFA authentication requirement using the aws:MultiFactorAuthAge key in a bucket policy.
 IAM users can access Amazon S3 resources by using temporary credentials issued by the AWS Security Token Service (STS).
 You provide the MFA code at the time of the STS request.